KubrickLabs/database/README.md

-# DatabaseLib
+# Database

-DatabaseLib is a simple and efficient database abstraction layer built on top of PDO.
+Database is a simple and efficient database abstraction layer built on top of PDO.
 It provides easy-to-use methods for common database operations like CRUD operations, transaction management, and connection pooling.

 ## Installation